min2ha/ukwa-site/content/target/59352/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Hansard: 29th November 2017: Exiting the EU: Costs

 Discussion of an urgent question to the Government on the UK's financial settlement with the European Union.